RandyChen233/randychen233.github.io/_pages/about.md

 As of now, I am a graduate student in the Department of Aerospace Engineering at [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu/).
 I am working under the guidance of [Dr. Negar Mehr](http://negar.web.illinois.edu/).
 My research interests include multi-agent trajectory planning, deep visual SLAM, and robotics in general.

-Please refer to my [CV](https://randychen233.github.io/cv/) for a more in-depth background.
+Please refer to my [CV](https://randychen233.github.io/cv/) for more details.